 Statistics of Add to cart popup on Dashboard

-If you want to change the setting then you can directly edit the popup modal setting by clicking on the Edit Settings button given at the right side of the report.
+If you want to change the setting then you can directly edit the popup modal setting by clicking on the Edit Settings button given on the right side of the report.

 The purpose of this popup window is not to act as an annoyance, but to reduce cart abandonment & capture the email address early in the process.